Homemade Food for Cats

 Step-by-step guide for making the homemade fish recipe:

-1. Cut the pumpkin into small chunks and boil in unsalted water.
+- Cut the pumpkin into small chunks and boil in unsalted water until tender, which should take about 15-20 minutes.

-2. Boil two eggs in a separate saucepan and crush them up once they are cooked.
+- Boil two eggs in a separate saucepan and crush them up once they are cooked.
 Include the shell, as this is ideal for extra calcium intake.
-You should pulverize the shell until it is a small as possible.
+You should pulverize the shell until it is as small as possible.

-3. Cook the prawns and mussels for a short time in a non-stick pan, without using any oil.
+- Cook the prawns and mussels for a short time in a non-stick pan, without using any oil, until they turn opaque.

-4. Cook the fish the same way and cut into small pieces.
+- Cook the fish the same way and cut into small pieces.
+You can steam the fish for a healthier option, which helps retain its nutrients.

-5. Mix all the ingredients together: the diced fish, prawns, mussels, boiled pumpkin and the chopped eggs.
+- Mix all the ingredients together: the diced fish, prawns, mussels, boiled pumpkin, and the chopped eggs.
 Use your hands to help mix it all together.
+Adding a pinch of brewer's yeast can enhance the flavor and nutritional content, providing additional B vitamins.

 Giving homemade food to cats